gulangurman/docker-echo-hello/README.md

 # Check

-Chek that your image is listed among other docker images on your system.
+Check that your image is listed among other docker images on your system.

     $ docker images
     REPOSITORY                      TAG       IMAGE ID       CREATED       SIZE